CentralWorld : the Largest Shopping Complex in Bangkok

 Central World can be accessed at ground level from Rajadamri Road.
 This certainly was not convenient enough and two connections were created towards the skytrain that passes the Rajaprasong intersection to its main station at Siam Square.
 There is a long walking way from Chitlom station to Siam Square on the skytrain platform.
 When coming from Chitlom (closest) and walking towards Siam Square, one can turn right into the 'Sky Walk' connecting with Central World.

 The Sky Walk really has been an excellent idea.
-It runs (behind a glass wall) along the lenght of Central World, with a good view on one side towards Rajadamri road and the traffic, and entries into Zen Department Store, and Central World proper on the other side.
-Zen Department Store (Zen is a separate brand name for this Department Store, operated by Central) is the first store you can enter.
-On the opposite end of Central World is another Department Store, called Isetan.
-Isetan is part of a Japanese chain of department stores.
+It runs (behind a glass wall) along the lenght of Central World, with a good view on one side towards Rajadamri road and the traffic, and entries into Central Department Store, and Central World proper on the other side.
+Central Department Store (previously this department store went under the name ZEN) is the first store you can enter.
+On the opposite end of Central World was another Department Store, called Isetan, which closed in August 2020.
 Unfortunately, when walking from the skytrain into Central World, one is not provided with a small map or any other documentation that may help you in navigating this huge shopping mall.
 Some guidance is truly needed, otherwise within a few minutes, you will not have any idea as to where you are.
-Just remember that Zen is at the skytrain end as an orientation.
-Just get a little booklet with maps of the shops at ground level, before starting your exploration.

 Lacoste, one of the many brand name outlets at Central World, Bangkok